LOADING

 Lee Krasner

-Lenore Krasner (b.
-1908 – d.
-1984) was an American abstract expressionist painter.
-She was linked as the wife of artist Jackson Pollock.
-She is one of the few female artists to have had a retrospective show at MoMA.
 From an early age Krasner knew she wanted to pursue art as a career.
 Her career began as a teenager as she sought out enrolment at Washington Irving High School for Girls due to their Art major.
 After graduating she attended the Women’s Art School at Cooper Union on a scholarship.
 From there she continued to expand her knowledge of art well into the 1930’s.
+She was taught by Hans Hoffmann who inspired her to integrate the influences of Cubism into her paintings.

 Her abstract, gestural and expressive works incorporated painting, collage painting, charcoal drawing and occasionally mosaics.
 She would often cut apart her drawings and paintings to create her collage.
 She often revised or completely destroyed an entire series of works due to her critical nature and as a result her surviving body of work is relatively small.